 What Is the Job Demand for Forest Firefighters?

-Job demand for both forest firefighters and forest fire inspectors and prevention specialists is expected to experience slower than average growth (3% to 7%).
-The majority of this growth is expected to occur within federal and state forest lands in the Western United States.
+Job demand for forest firefighters is projected to decline by 8% between 2020 and 2030.* The majority of this growth is expected to occur within federal and state forest lands in the Western United States.
 More jobs with private firefighting companies are also expected to open up, due to a trend in cost-saving privatization.

 What Forest Firefighter Careers Are Available?

 After gaining several of years of experience, forest firefighters and inspectors may work their way up to positions as forest firefighting and prevention supervisors.
 These professionals plan forest fire prevention and control programs, and recruit, train, and supervise forest firefighters.
-These managers earn an average salary of $70,040.
+These managers earn an average salary of $70,040.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 How Do I Get a Forest Firefighter Degree?